SVG Files: What They Are and How to Make One

 Icons

 Most icons translate well to vectors, given their simplicity and clearly defined borders.
-Icons for page elements like buttons will need to be responsive for varying screen sizes, which means they must be perfectly scalable.
+Icons for page elements like buttons must be responsive for varying screen sizes, which means they must be perfectly scalable.

 Logos